Goodwill is in the business of helping people who are facing barriers to get and keep jobs, which provides purpose, pride and dignity.

 We train people for jobs in packaging and assembly, custodial services, maintenance, retail sales, retail processing and electronics recycling.

-Participants are referred to Goodwill by the Regional Center of Orange County, the state Department of Rehabilitation, local schools, hospitals and insurance companies.
+Participants are referred by the Regional Center of Orange County, the California Department of Rehabilitation, local schools, hospitals and insurance companies.

 1,500 people found employment right here in Orange County.

-450 participants served at Goodwill Fitness Center; 352 served at Assistive Technology and Exchange Center (ATEC).
+450 participants served at Goodwill Fitness Center; 352 children & adults served at Assistive Technology and Exchange Center (ATEC).

 $40,256,000 earned by individuals employed with Goodwill Orange County’s help.